fourteatoo/clj-blink/README.md

  :tier "yourregion"}
 ```

-Any subsequent authentications should instead do:
+Any subsequent authentications (next time your app restarts) should
+instead do:

 ```clojure
 (def client (blink/authenticate-client "your@mail.address" "yourpassword" "unique-id"))